HashiCorp Cloud Platform

 Vault configuration

-Copying secrets into Vault requires the create
+Copying secrets into Vault requires the create, patch, and update

 capabilities on the path where you want to copy secrets to.